 About Political Science at LVC

-At LVC, you can focus on political systems of the U.S., international politics, and government institutions while getting hands-on experience through internships and research with faculty.
+With an LVC political science degree, you can focus on political systems of the U.S., international politics, and government institutions while getting hands-on experience through internships and research with faculty.

 Participate in a European Union simulation in Washington, D.C., intern with legislators in the state capital, and prepare for the LSAT and law school with guidance from our faculty pre-law advisor.
 Our graduates have found jobs with government agencies, international organizations, and policy-related groups—one even became Pennsylvania’s 46th Governor, the Hon.
 Thomas W. Corbett, Esq.
 '71.